Grades: 5-12

 other elected public officials referred to the coronavirus as “the

-Chinese virus.”
-This labeling then created an environment whereby
+China virus.”
+This labeling created an environment in which

-violence and attacks against Asian Americans became more permissible.
+violence and attacks against Asian Americans were more permissible.

 Thousands of innocent Asian Americans were scapegoated for being the